MaJerle/stm32-cube-cmake-vscode/README.md

 set(CMAKE_TRY_COMPILE_TARGET_TYPE STATIC_LIBRARY)
 ```

-Create a file in the root of the folder.
+Create a file in the `cmake/` folder of root project directory.
 ![VSCode - 2 - CMake - Toolchain](docs/images/vscode-2-cmake-toolchain.png)

-> If CMake highlighter plugin is installed, VSCode will nicely colorize CMake commands for you
+> If CMake highlighter plugin is installed, VSCode will nicely highlight CMake commands for you

 Toolchain setup is complete.
 You can freely close the file and move to next step.